 Many of the Mortgage Securities in which the HIT invests are backed by mortgage loans for Multifamily Projects, which the HIT directly negotiates and structures to meet its requirements.
-In such cases, the HIT may consider a number of factors in addition to its primary goal of generating competitive risk-adjusted total returns in order to enhance production of such Mortgage Securities or otherwise benefit the HIT.
-For example, the HIT may seek securities that finance projects that will enhance local community development efforts.
+The HIT may also invest in these Mortgage Securities together with other institutional investors.
+In each case, the HIT may consider a number of factors in addition to its primary goal of generating competitive risk-adjusted total returns in order to enhance production of such Mortgage Securities or otherwise benefit the HIT.
+For example, the HIT may seek securities that finance projects that will enhance environmental sustainability, job training opportunities, health care delivery or other local community development efforts.
 It may also engage in targeted investment initiatives designed to increase activity in particular geographic regions or other segments of the housing sector.
-It may also seek assets with financial or other support from local or state governments, such as tax credits or subsidies, and/or assets tailored to the HIT's risk and duration requirements.
+It may also seek assets with financial or other support from local or state governments, such as tax credits or subsidies.

-In times of unusual or adverse market, economic or political conditions or abnormal circumstances (such as large cash inflows or anticipated large redemptions), the HIT may, for temporary defensive purposes or for liquidity purposes and as approved by the Board of Trustees, not invest in accordance with its investment objectives or principal investment strategies and, as a result, there is no assurance that the HIT will achieve its investment objectives during this time.
+In times of unusual or adverse market, economic or political conditions or abnormal circumstances (such as large cash inflows or anticipated large redemptions), the HIT may, for temporary defensive purposes or for liquidity purposes and as approved by the Board of Trustees, not invest in accordance with its investment objectives or principal investment strategies and, as a result, there is no assurance that the HIT will achieve its investment objectives during such times.